The Cabbage and Onion Farmer

 The Foothills

-There once was a young farmer, Carl, who raised cabbages, onions and cauliflowers for a living.
-His most prized possession was a work-horse that he had had for many years.
+There once was a young farmer, Ralph, who raised cabbages, onions and cauliflowers for a living.
+His most prized possession was a work-horse that he had had for several years.

-One day, Carl went about doing the usual farm chores while his horse grazed in the pasture.
+One day, Ralph went about doing the usual daily, farm chores while his horse grazed in the pasture.

 Suddenly, he heard the horse neigh.